LouDnl/USBSID-Pico/README.md

 # Project status
 Visit the [Project Page](https://github.com/users/LouDnl/projects/1) for an up-to-date list of things being worked on.
 While in development any mentioned features, options, etc. are subject to change.
+### Known issues
+* Enabling and then disabling the onboard cynthcart emulator without restarting the board causes audio glitches
+* Switching on readmode and then switching it off again without restarting the PCB and Vice _will_ result in distorted audio
 ### Code status
 |          | Master             | Dev                    |
 | -------  | :-----             | :-----                 |